 The way you’re assessed may depend on the units you select.
 As a guide, students on this course last year were typically assessed as follows:

 Applied Languages is an extremely successful programme in which students can learn up to three languages.
 The course develops students' language and communication skills, enabling them to explore a wide range of professional contexts including TEFL, translation and interpreting, business, finance and tourism, to name but a few.

-You will have access to our recently refurbished Learning Resource Centre, which provides access to texts, study rooms, software, computers and a wireless laptop area that can augment your learning outside the classroom, enhance your research and support your assignment work.
+You will have access to our state-of-the-art Language Laboratories, where you can manipulate video, sound, text and Internet sources in a rich, multimedia language-learning environment, and our recently refurbished Learning Resource Centre, with texts, study rooms, and IT facilities to augment your learning and support your assignment work.

 There are extra costs associated with studying, which you will need to consider when planning your expenditure.

 If you wish to purchase recommended texts, rather than borrow from the University Library, the average price is £50-£60.
 You may be studying up to 6 units a year, each with a standard recommended text.